Archive Preventing Underage Gambling: Strategies and Tools

 Safes: A Powerful Tool in Battling Underage Gambling

 A parental control app like Safes offers comprehensive monitoring and control over a child’s online activities, beyond options available in Macbook parental controls.
 They allow parents to monitor everything the child does on their phone or computer, control screen time, limit video game playing, and ensure phones are not used at night with Night Mode.
 This app also provides real-time notifications if a child’s online safety is compromised, tracks social media usage, filters out inappropriate content, and blocks unsuitable online games or apps.
 Parents can access their child’s browsing history and even track their real-time location.
 Safes is available on iOS and Android.
+Sign up for a free trial with Safes to access tools and resources that help you protect your children from gambling-related dangers.

 Resources and Support for Parents